Definitions and Examples of cheerful, happy, joyful

 Learn when and how to use these words with these examples!

-Feeling or showing happiness and positivity.
+Feeling or showing happiness, optimism, and positivity.

-Feeling or showing pleasure, contentment, or joy.
+Feeling or expressing joy, contentment, or satisfaction.

-Feeling or expressing great happiness and delight.
+Feeling or expressing great pleasure, happiness, or delight.

 Key Differences: cheerful vs happy vs joyful